akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 Hot list: 🌶

 - ability to have immutable Rules evaluation (evaluation not changing the data set)
-- ability to pick up if the rules file changes
 - online Simulator and local Firestore emulator should have 100% same logic

 🙏